eddyw/forktschecker-hook-loader/README.md

 Works together with [Fork Ts Checker Webpack Plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin), [HappyPack](https://github.com/amireh/happypack), and [ts-loader](https://github.com/TypeStrong/ts-loader).
 While ForkTSChecker works in a separate process, the loader listens for the hook `fork-ts-checker-receive` and `fork-ts-checker-done` right before the files are emitted, so it's possible to pass control to Webpack to handle errors and warnings.

 ## Examples
+You can check an example in the [example folder](https://github.com/eddyw/forktschecker-hook-loader/tree/master/example)

+Alternatively, you can:
+1. Clone the repository
+2. Run `npm install`
+3. Run `npm run webpack:example` to run webpack in `--watch` mode
+4. The output can be seen in the `/example/dist` folder

 ## Configuration